 Preview tasks, folders, and projects in your channels and conversations.

-How it works: When you post Wrike URLs in that channel (including threads) a preview with an important task, folder, or project details is automatically generated.
+How it works: When you post Wrike URLs in a channel (including threads) a preview with task, folder, or project details is automatically generated.

 The preview is shared with anyone in the channel/conversation, even if they don't have access to the item.
 If you don't want everyone in the channel to see the preview, hover over it, click the x icon to the left of the preview, and click Remove.